Tournament Rules & Regulations

 Conduct:

 Verbal abuse of officials, tournament staff, minor officials and/or other players will result in technical fouls.
-Players receiving 2 technical fouls (non-flagrant) during a game are automatically suspended for the remainder of the game and must leave the gym.
-The player must also sit out of their team’s next scheduled game. **Accumulated Game Ejections - If a player receives 2 game ejections in the tournament, they are automatically suspended for the remainder of the tournament.
+Players receiving 2 technical fouls (non-flagrant) during a game are automatically suspended for the remainder of the game.
+The player is also suspended from their next scheduled game.*

-Fighting, racial, or homophobic slurs will not be tolerated.
-Flagrant technical fouls will be assessed in these situations.
-A Flagrant technical foul ejection can also be assessed if a foul is deemed as an intentional attempt to injure an opponent or as a fight.
-Players receiving a flagrant technical foul during a round robin/pool play or play-off game are automatically suspended for the remainder of the game and must leave the gym.
 Players receiving flagrant technical foul ejections will also be suspended from the remainder of the tournament and will need to have a OCCCR Disciplinary hearing.
 A fight is defined as an attempted punch, kick, or strike of an opponent.

 A player receiving 3 single technical fouls within the tournament may continue to play in the game that they receive the technical, provided that it is not their second one of that current game.
 However, the player is further suspended from playing in their team’s next scheduled game.
-If the team has no remaining games left in that tournament, the one game suspension must be served in the first game of their next entered tournament.

 BALL SIZE FOR EACH DIVISION: